 - WiFi: WiFi 802.11 b/g/n

 The switching output will depend on the input used to power the device.
-Unlike Shelly 1, this dual-channel relay isn’t decoupled, You won’t be able to take the advantage of “dry contacts” but you gain the power metering capabilities. to increase the safety of operation, Shelly app also comes with a limit on current use.
+Unlike Shelly 1, this dual-channel relay isn’t decoupled, You won’t be able to take the advantage of “dry contacts” but you gain the power metering capabilities. to increase the safety of operation, the Shelly app also comes with a limit on current use.
 If the power draw exceeds a certain value, Shelly 2.5 will turn off.
 It won’t protect your device from shorts, but it will manage situations where spikes in current can cause heat damage.

 Upclose and personal

 Shelly 2.5 tiny.
 It’s smaller than both Sonoff Mini (review) and Sonoff Mini ZigBee (review) and yet it packs the support for 2 gangs and 2 switches.
-This comes at the price.
+This comes at a price.
 It comes with a minimal number of terminals needed to get it to work.
 If you pay closer attention to the wiring diagram, you will have to split the electrical cable using WAGO connectors to power all inputs correctly.
-Tighter spaces may have a problem accommodating extra connectors and it was one of my main complains about Shelly 1.
+Tighter spaces may have a problem accommodating extra connectors and it was one of my main complaints about Shelly 1.

-Inside sealed enclosure sleeps, a familiar to anyone interested in DIY, microcontroller – ESP8266.
+Inside sealed enclosure sleeps, a familiar to anyone interested in a DIY, microcontroller – ESP8266.
 There are a couple of dev pins exposed (GND, GPIO00, RST, 3.3V, RX, TX) if tinkering is your thing and a physical button.
 All this is dry information really as the next chapter will defer you from trying to alter the software.

 Good online, better offline

-The cloud support isn’t exactly anything new, but Shelly Cloud app found an interesting take on how to present data and controls.
+The cloud support isn’t exactly anything new, but the Shelly Cloud app found an interesting take on how to present data and controls.
 Of course integration with major players like Alexa and Google Home are present, but the app itself offers unique features.

-One of my favourites is the power consumption data displayed by room.
+One of my favourites is the power consumption data displayed by the room.
 While the individual channels of Shelly 2.5 can be monitored, it’s interesting to see aggregated data of all power meters in a single room.
 It gives you instant feedback on how much electricity your automation is using altogether without the need for napkin math.
 In case you ever wondered how much do you save by running smart lights and switches, I did all the maths for you in this article about the yearly cost of automation.